migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 Later in Q1, I analyzed AGI market trends, tested frames on Farcaster, and examined projects from 43 companies in the AGI Edge hackathon.
 Using the Story Protocol framework, I created robust royalty policies and deployed a smart contract for them on Harmony's shard 1.
 I also initiated the ONE Map project with React Native, implementing location check-in buttons with Firebase, refining the UI for /links, and facilitating OAuth authentication for Human Protocol across 7 platforms.

 ---
-2026-03-31 Sun: Same as Sat.
+2026-03-31 Sun (2.5 hours): Same as Sat.
 Looked into more resumes for my tasked keywords ("data engineer", "5 YOE", "modeling, security, indexing").

-2026-03-30 Sat: Continued work on finding resumes for our next candidate pool.
+2026-03-30 Sat (2 hours): Continued work on finding resumes for our next candidate pool.

 2026-03-29 Fri: Worked on collecting resumes through LinkedIn, Discord chats, and learnt how to use Lever.